josephh/cheats/java/interview_notes_design_java.md

 S:O:L:I:D

 Single responsibility - harder to break, easier to reason about.
 Open /closed (Meyer)
-Liskov - classes of the same type be substituted in place of each other Interface segregation - avoid breaking changes.
+Liskov - classes of the same type be substituted in place of each other
+Interface segregation - avoid breaking changes.
 Dependency Injection (IoC).
-Module high level code depends on abstraction (i.e. interface) NOT directly on low-level code.  low-level code also depends on the abstraction, rather than the parent code.
-SLF4J = D.I + Delegation, + loader
+Module high level code depends on abstraction (i.e. interface) NOT directly on low-level code.  low-level code also depends on the abstraction, rather than the parent code.  `SLF4J = D.I + Delegation, + loader`

+## D.I.
+(Spring)
+Dependency Injection with spring; inversion of control.
+This supports business logic being written and tested in isolation.
+The framework will take care of instantiating objects.  supports polymorphism.
+OO code helps LESS CODE TO BE WRITTEN.
+LESS CODE MEANS LESS COST, LESS TESTING LESS MAINTENANCE

+## Async/ non-block
+Async, non-blocking - do more work while waiting; maximise hardward efficiency.  multithreaded concurrent code is hard to write: deadlocks, race conditions, safe publishing.  how to write threadsafe code?

 Java questions!